MendozasD/colegio/README.md

 ## Project Context

-Built as a portfolio piece by [David Mendoza](https://davidmendoza.ch) for a family-run school in Colombia.
+Built as a portfolio piece by [David Mendoza](https://davidmendoza.ch) for a school in Colombia.
 The design prioritizes warmth, accessibility, and performance — reflecting both the school's community values and modern web standards.